Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 - `researched_coal() - bool` - whether or not this player's team has researched coal and can mine coal.
 - `researched_uranium() - bool` - whether or not this player's team has researched uranium and can mine uranium.

+#### Annotate

+The annotation object lets you create annotation commands that show up on the visualizer when debug mode is turned on.
+Note that these commands are stripped by competition servers but are available to see when running matches locally.

+**Methods**

+- `circle(x: int, y: int) -> str` - returns the draw circle annotation action.
+Will draw a unit sized circle on the visualizer at the current turn centered at the cell at the given x, y coordinates

+- `x(x: int, y: int) -> str` - returns the draw X annotation action.
+Will draw a unit sized X on the visualizer at the current turn centered at the cell at the given x, y coordinates

+- `line(x1: int, y1: int, x2: int, y2: int)` - returns the draw line annotation action.
+Will draw a line from the center of the cell at (x1, y1) to the center of the cell at (x2, y2).

+Note that all of these will be colored according to the team that created the annotation.